 Tear testing provides information on the energy or force required to propagate a tear through a material.

 Tear testing is commonly performed on foils, plastics, paper, and textiles.
-DDL has capability to perform many different types of tear tests, such as trouser tear, graves tear and pendulum (Elmendorf) method.
+DDL has capability to perform many different types of tear tests, such as trouser tear, graves tear and the pendulum (Elmendorf) method.

 Shown below are a few of the standards that employ tear testing:

 - ASTM D624 – Tear Strength of Conventional Vulcanized Rubber and Thermoplastic Elastomers